carolemieux/cicd-magma/tosem-results/README.md

       target lists passed to directed fuzzers in our sensitivity experiments.
     - corpus_minimization_results.md: minimization results for the seed corpuses used in our experiments.
+    - compare_checksum.sh: used to compare binary checksums before/after adding the patches, to filter trivially unreachable bugs.
 ```

 ## Data Preparation Steps